- Name: Rania Mohamed Abdelazeem

 Please describe the process of launching your project

-In my case as I am at the beginning of my scientific career, it was achieved by getting my acceptance of my research article.
+In my case as I am at the beginning of my scientific career, it was achieved by getting acceptance of my research article.
 Then, I started to share the same on some scientific sites like ResearchGate.

 Since launch, what has worked to make your project grow/successful?

-More reading about holographic projection for medical data indicates that I selected an interesting and a new topic.
-Applying holographic projection in the medical field will be a helpful and a valuable tool for improving diagnosis and providing better understanding of different body organs.
+More reading about holographic projection for medical data indicates that I selected an interesting and new topic.
+Applying holographic projection in the medical field will be a helpful and valuable tool for improving diagnosis and providing better understanding of different body organs.
 As well as, improving the follow-up procedures for brain tumor patients.

 How is everything going nowadays, and what are your plans for the future?

-As a future work, I will begin to apply holographic projection on different kinds of medical data such as computed tomography (CT).
+Regarding future work, I will begin to apply holographic projection on different kinds of medical data such as computed tomography (CT).

 Through your science, have you learned anything particularly helpful or advantageous?